Skip to main content

 Q: How does controlled drought impact terpene profiles and aromatic complexity?

 A: Similar to Mediterranean herbs, controlled drought stress during late flowering increases terpene levels and greatly enhances the aromatic complexity of the final product.
+The plant responds to mild water stress by concentrating its secondary metabolite production — a mechanism that evolved as a defense response and that cultivators can deliberately leverage during the final weeks of flowering.

 Q: How does leaf tip removal impact root development in clones?